|Species Common name||Species Latin name||Status in Jersey|

 Also in 2013, whilst Orly Razgour, Phd graduate from Bristol university, was over in Jersey surveying for Grey Long-eared bats, she discovered a Greater Horseshoe call on one of her recordings.
 The ecolocation call of this bat is very distinctive and is unlikely to be mixed up with any other bats.
 More investigation is needed to discover whether this bat was a vagrant or is a resident.

-A call resembling a Noctule was recorded in St Peter’s Valley in July 2014 so it is likely that this species exists here in the summer at least.
+A call resembling a Noctule was recorded in St Peter’s Valley in July 2014 so it is likely that this species exists here in the summer at least, probably as a vagrant from France.